grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ## Configuration

-Enable log entry deletion by setting `retention_enabled` to true and `deletion_enabled` to `whole-stream-deletion` in the Compactor's configuration.
+Enable log entry deletion by setting `retention_enabled` to true and `deletion_enabled` to `whole-stream-deletion`, `filter-only` or `filter-and-delete` in the Compactor's configuration.
 See the example in [Retention Configuration](../retention#retention-configuration).

+With `whole-stream-deletion` all the log entries matching the query given in the delete request are removed.
+With `filter-only` log lines matching the query in the delete request are filtered out when querying Loki.
+They are not removed from the on-disk chunks.
+With `filter-and-delete` log lines matching the query in the delete request are filtered out when querying Loki and they are also removed from the on-disk chunks.

 A delete request may be canceled within a configurable cancellation period.
 Set the `delete_request_cancel_period` in the Compactor's YAML configuration or on the command line when invoking Loki.
 Its default value is 24h.